coderefinery/git-collaborative/content/contributing.md

 - Open an issue in the repository you wish to contribute to
 - Write a short proposal for your suggested change or new feature
 - Motivate why and how you wish to do this
+- Also indicate where you are unsure and where you would like feedback
 - **Discuss and get feedback before you code**
 - Once you start coding, indicate that you are working on it
-- Once you are done, submit your new feature as pull request which references/closes the issue/proposal
+- Once you are done, submit your new feature as pull request or merge request which references/closes the issue/proposal

 **Motivation**:

 - **Get agreement and feedback before writing 5000 lines of code** which might be rejected
-- If we later wonder why something was done, we have the proposal as reference and can read up on the reasoning behind a code change
+- If we later wonder why something was done, we have the issue/proposal as reference and can read up on the reasoning behind a code change

 ## WIP (work in progress) merge requests and draft pull requests